 W is one of the least frequently used letters in the Spanish language.
 Although it is formally part of the Spanish alphabet, it is not very natural to the language.
-There are no original Spanish words that start with W.
+There are no original Spanish words that start with W, and only a few with foreign origin which have been adjusted to Spanish.

-Foreign words starting with W used in the Spanish langauge
+Foreign words starting with W used in Spanish

 Words adjusted to Spanish that start with W